nicknikolov/facesynth/README.md

 moving your mouth in a particular way and hears the sound produced, it looks somewhat realistic

 You can set different vowels using keyboard shortcuts.
-All can set to interpolate from all vowels with:
 'c' => from vowel A, 'C' => to vowel A
 'v' => from vowel E, 'V' => to vowel E
 'b' => from vowel I, 'B' => to vowel I